World War I Victory Medal (United States): Design

 The front of the bronze medal features a winged Victory holding a shield and sword on the front.
 The back of the bronze medal features "The Great War For Civilization" in all capital letters curved along the top of the medal.
-Curved along the bottom of the back of the medal are six stars, three on either side of the center column of seven staffs wrapped in a cord.
-The top of the staff has a round ball on top and is winged on the side.
-The staff is on top of a shield that says "U" on the left side of the staff and "S" on the right side of the staff.
-On left side of the staff it lists one World War I Allied country per line: France, Italy, Serbia, Japan, Montenegro, Russia, and Greece.
-On the right side of the staff the Allied country names read: Great Britain, Belgium, Brazil, Portugal, Rumania (spelled with a U instead of an O as it is spelled now), and China.
+Curved along the bottom of the back of the medal are six stars, three on either side of the double-headed fasces in the center, which sits in front of a shield emblazoned with the letters "US."
+On left side of the medal it lists one World War I Allied country per line: France, Italy, Serbia, Japan, Montenegro, Russia, and Greece.
+On the right side of the medal, the Allied country names read: Great Britain, Belgium, Brazil, Portugal, Rumania (spelled with a U instead of an O as it is spelled now), and China.